 This time, Jeep is recalling 87,000 Jeep Wranglers from the 2010 model year because of high fire hazard from a protective plate.
 If the car was built before July 14, 2010 and has an automatic transmission, the owner should check with the car dealer.
 According to AMOG, “This is due to concern that the skid plate could collect debris, which could lead to an under-vehicle fire.”

-More: Get the best car battery – Guide & Recommended.
+More: Get the Best Car Jump Starter – Guide & Recommended.